Afghanistan–China border: History

 The border area was a thoroughfare on the Silk Road.
 It is believed that the famous Chinese Buddhist pilgrim Xuanzang traveled this pass on his return trip back to China around 649 AD.

 The border was established between Afghanistan and China in an agreement between the British and Russian empires in 1895 as part of the Great Game, although the Chinese and Afghans did not finally agree on the border until 1963.
 The Kingdom of Afghanistan and the People's Republic of China demarcated their border in 1963.

 It is believed that in more recent times, the main pass, Wakhjir Pass, is sometimes used as a low intensity drug smuggling route, to transport opium made in Afghanistan to China.
 In the 2000s, Afghanistan asked China on several occasions to open the border in the Wakhan Corridor for economic reasons or as an alternative supply route for fighting the Taliban insurgency.
 However, China resisted, largely due to unrest in its far western province of Xinjiang, which borders the corridor.
 In December 2009, it was reported that the United States had asked China to open the corridor.

 There have been proposals and plans by Kashgar regional government to open Tegermansu Pass as a port of entry for economic purposes since the 1990s.
 However, this has yet to happen.
+By 2025, the Chinese military had set up a high green fence along the border, and before then, multiple large barracks.